 Field Course: Genomics in the Jungle V - Biodiversity of the Amazon

 Biological research has turned to genetic research methods for a deeper look into the factors that encode behavior and physiology.
 We use genetic techniques to delimit species, define populations, understand mating systems, explain behavioral differences in foraging efficiency, screen for disease, conduct paternity studies, evaluate immune status and functioning, and explore microbiome diversity… and these are just a few examples of the full breadth of the field as applied to wildlife biology.
-In the past few years we have even witnessed the successful deployment of instruments that enable molecular work to be conducted ‘on-the-fly’ and in the field.
+In the past decade we have even witnessed the successful deployment of instruments that enable molecular work to be conducted ‘on-the-fly’ and in the field.
 These new tools are eliminating the need for transporting samples around the world to distant labs that possess the equipment and resources to extract, amplify, and sequence DNA.
-In many ways, this new technology is democratizing wildlife research by empowering field scientists with genetic tools to directly advance their research and conservation initiatives in situ.
+This new technology is democratizing wildlife research by empowering field scientists with genetic tools to directly advance their research and conservation initiatives in situ.

-This program has two primary goals.
+Since the courses inception in 2018, this program has had two primary goals.

 - To assist participating scientists and conservationists to realize the powerful applications of field-based genetic and genomic methodologies in biodiversity monitoring